f5devcentral/f5-velos-training/docs/velos_networking.rst

 Below are the current VELOS optic SKU’s:

+**Note: 100G BiDi is planned (please contact product management to discuss your requirements, as there are different standards available in the market)**

 +----------------------+------+---------------------------------------------------------------------------------------+
 | F5-UPGVELQSFP28LR4   | MY   | VELOS Field Upgrade: QSFP28 Transceiver (100G-LR4, 10KM, LC, SMF, DDM) ROHS           |
 +----------------------+------+---------------------------------------------------------------------------------------+